 Senior Consultant, DeVos Institute

-Nicole Kidston most recently served as the Deputy Director of Development for Park Avenue Armory, a groundbreaking cultural institution in New York that produces unconventional work that cannot be mounted in traditional performance halls and museums.
-In this capacity, Nicole led the day-to-day operations of the 13-person Development Office and worked closely with this staff to continue fundraising growth across the corporate, government, foundation, events and individual giving areas.
-Nicole joined the fundraising team of the Armory in 2015 and has grown fundraising 30% from 2015 to 2017.
+Prior to her role with the DeVos Institute, Nicole served as the Deputy Director of Development for Park Avenue Armory, a ground-breaking cultural institution in New York that produces unconventional work that cannot be mounted in traditional performance spaces.
+In this capacity, Nicole led the day-to-day operations of the 13-person Development Office which grew fundraising over 25% from 2015 to 2017.

 From 2005 to 2015, Nicole served in a variety of capacities in the Development Office of the John F. Kennedy Center for the Performing Arts.
 In her last role at the Kennedy Center, she served as one of the Directors of Development, focusing on the National Symphony Orchestra (NSO) and Washington National Opera (WNO).
-Her portfolio included identifying and raising over $25 million annually, with a team of 18, through individual, government, foundation and corporate support.
-Her portfolio included 4,700 donors, with 150 at the $25,000 level and above.
-She focused particularly on Board development, Major Gifts, sponsorships of concerts, productions, series, and educational initiatives, and event fundraising including the annual NSO Season Opening Ball, the annual WNO Opera Ball and over 170 cultivation events throughout the year.
-Nicole designed the $10 million fundraising campaign for the WNO’s 2016 Ring Cycle.
+Her portfolio included identifying and raising over $25 million annually with a team of 18 through individual, government, foundation, and corporate support.
+She focused particularly on board development, major gifts, sponsorships of productions, series, and educational initiatives, and event fundraising including major Galas and over 170 cultivation events throughout the year.
 Also at the Kennedy Center, Nicole served as the Director of Affiliate Individual Giving and the Manager of National Symphony Orchestra Development.
-In her time as a Director and Manager at the Kennedy Center, she and her teams raised approximately $120 million.

-Prior to that, Nicole coordinated Kennedy Center major giving for the Washington, DC area and also facilitated the international donor travel program and major giving for international festivals and programming.
+Prior to that, Nicole coordinated Kennedy Center major giving, facilitated the international donor travel program and coordinated major giving for international festivals and programming.